-From the architect.
+Text description provided by the architects.
 The two main factors which defined the choice of building perimeter and placement were the maximum allowed building area of 25m 2 as well as the legislative distance from the neighboring properties and the existing residential buildings.
 The exterior perimeter of the sauna building is strictly bound by the aforementioned restrictions.
 The diverse building context of Mārupe does not allow for a classic sauna design, therefore, the exterior image of the building was purposefully designed as an object in the corner of the garden - modest looking and distant from the surrounding environment.

 In order to trigger an emotional adventure and create an illusion of a spacious room, proven and tested design principles were applied.
 For example, the building geometry together with the carefully crafted interior connections create clean planes.
 Each plane is bounded by at least one edge thus allowing it to enter the outdoor space.
 This approach does not obscure the view and alters the actual size of the space.